What is Relationship Development Intervention?

 Some techniques take the form of ‘games’ that might involve different kinds of physical and nonverbal communication.
 A game ends when the child can make sense of facial expressions or other nonverbal cues.

 Over time, program tasks get more difficult as the child learns how to respond to new, challenging and increasingly unpredictable settings and problems.

 Parents use the strategies at home and regularly video-record sessions for the consultant to review.
 The consultant gives parents support and feedback, either face to face or online.

-Some research has shown positive effects from this therapy.
+Some research has shown positive effects from this therapy, but there’s not much independent research on the program and why or how it helps.
 More high-quality studies are needed.